Shin-JaeHeon/yahoo-exchange/README.md

 [![npm](https://img.shields.io/badge/Readme-日本語-orange.svg?style=flat-square)](https://github.com/Shin-JaeHeon/yahoo-exchange/blob/master/README-JP.md)
 > yahoo-exchange 2.0.0, a version that solves the problem of existing parser, has been  released.

->Not backward compatible.

-> The deprecated method has been removed.

 > Warning : getExchangeDataLowTraffic and getExchangeDataLowTrafficP returns error.
 Don't use now.
 ## getExchangeDataArray(pair, callback, errorHandler): void
 * pair : string or Array\<string\>